MTraveller/mt-product-promo/README.md

 ![Mockup](https://github.com/MTraveller/mt-product-promo/blob/cf7fca20041fcb57f4034bf3fd174c1e5b3d7fd1/rm-img/the-metcon-7-website-mockup.jpg)

-The Metcon 7 project is a website promoting one specific product targeted toward women between 20-38 years old who do fitness, bodybuilding, or CrossFit training and know the importance of and appreciate quality training shoes.
-Based on the real world, Nike Metcon 7 training shoes.
-The website showcases the shoes with videos and images and leads the visitor to the product page to purchase the shoes.
+### Surface

 The homepage will greet the visitor with a big header and a headline containing a background image to understand what the website is all about quickly—the horizontal navbar just below the header, with spaced links for easy navigation.

 As the visitor scrolls down, a video appears showcasing the product with two calls to action, either going to the external shop page or the internal images page.
-The images page displays the product in more detail with snippets of text encouraging to purchase the product and leave an overall superior feeling.
+The images page displays the product in more detail with snippets of text encouraging to purchase the product and leaving an overall superior feeling.

 Below, these content blocks appear with snippets of text and images to continue the hype and build anticipation.